0exp/qonfig/README.md

 #### Definition-level

 - DSL-method signature: `freeze_state!`
-- indicaes that all your config instances will be frozen;
+- indicaes that all your config instances should be frozen;
 - `freeze_state!` DSL command is not inherited (your child and composed config classes will not have this declaration);

 ```ruby